sd17fall/softdes.web/notes/iteration-and-design.md

 > An exploration of Python iteration constructs, in the context of software design.
 >
-> As far as programming language constructs, this page covers the same ground as [Iteration Basics](iteration-basics), but relates it to concepts of software engineering.
-Standard terms from software engineering are written in **bold**.
+> This page covers the same programming language constructs as [Iteration Basics](iteration-basics), but adds principles for choosing between them, and relates them to concepts of software engineering.
+>
+> Standard terms from software engineering are written in **bold**.

 ## I. Data-Shaped Code